flclxo/target-checkout-bot/README.md

 # target-checkout-bot
 Fully request based auto checkout bot to purchases items on target.com such as pokemon cards and nintendo switches.
 The only bot that bypasses target security (Shape) anti-bot measures without the need for genning cookies before hand.
 Bot is currently in private but feel free to reach out for collaboration for other modules.
-Target module is done, looking to expand on Walmart (PX)(40% finished), Macys (testing), Costco (about 40% finished), and other sites to be added.
+Target module is done, Pokemon center done, Macys (testing), Costco (about 40% finished), and other sites to be added.

 This bot will be released and launched towards end of April with MacOS/Windows/ARM support :(